Step-by-Step Guide: How to Make Lavender Soap at Home

 easy lavender soap recipe

-Step 2: Adding essential oils and coloring
+Step 2: Adding fragrance oil and coloring

 Once the soap base is melted, it’s time to add the essential oils and coloring.
-Work quickly as the goat’s milk begins to harden as it cools.
+Work quickly as the soap base begins to harden as it cools.
 Add a few drops of lavender and lemon essential oils to the melted soap base and stir well to distribute the scent evenly.
 You can adjust the amount of essential oil based on your preference for a stronger or milder scent.
-If you want to add color to your soap, now is the time.
-Add a pinch of natural colorants, such as mica powder or dried lavender petals, and mix until the desired color is achieved.
-Remember, a little goes a long way when coloring, so start with a small amount and gradually add more if needed.

 lemon lavender soap

-Step 3: Pouring the mixture into molds
+Step 3: Pouring the mixture into silicone molds

 Once your soap base is scented and colored to your liking, it’s time to pour the mixture into molds.
-Place the molds flat and carefully pour the melted soap base into each mold.
+Place the mold flat and carefully pour the melted soap base into each mold.
 Fill them to the top, but be careful not to overflow.
 If you notice any air bubbles on the surface, gently tap the molds on the counter a few times to release them.
-You can also use a spray bottle filled with rubbing alcohol to lightly mist the surface of the soap, which will help eliminate any remaining air bubbles.
+You can also use a spray bottle filled with rubbing isopropyl alcohol to lightly mist the surface of the soap, which will help eliminate any remaining air bubbles.

 Step 4: Let the soap fully set

-Step 5: Storing the lavender soap
+Step 5: Storing the homemade soap bars

-To unmold the lavender soap, gently push on the bottom of each mold to loosen the soap.
-If the soap doesn’t release easily, you can place the molds in the freezer for a few minutes to help them shrink and release the soap.
+To unmold the DIY soap, gently push on the bottom of each mold to loosen the soap.
+If the natural soap doesn’t release easily, you can place the molds in the freezer for a few minutes to help them shrink and release the soap.
 Once soap is removed from the mold, trim any rough edges with a sharp knife.
-You can place the lavender soap bars on a drying rack or a piece of parchment paper and allow it to air dry for a few more days.
-This will help the soap harden further and ensure it lasts longer.
-Once fully dried, store your lavender soap in an airtight container to preserve its scent and quality.

 homemade lavender soap